 As a school we feel that it is imperative to focus on early intervention to ensure that the children who start school with low attainment can make accelerated progress to reach age-related expectations.
 We also feel it is equally important to ensure ALL children make good progress according to their starting point - low, average or high.
-We place a great deal of intervention into Key Stage 1 and balance this out with quality intervention in Key Stage 2 from quality first teaching supported by Level C Teaching Assistants and Teachers.
+We place a great deal of intervention into Key Stage 1 and continue with quality intervention in Key Stage 2.

 Monitoring & Evaluation

 The school’s evaluation of its own performance is rigorous.
 Tracking of progress over time for each pupil is thorough so we can quickly identify any slow progress and develop sensible strategies and interventions to promote improvement.